-The TBG is a volunteer-based organization that relies upon volunteers to help run our many programs and to meet our goal of delivering horticultural information and services.
+The TBG is a volunteer-based organization that relies upon volunteers to help run our many programs and events and to meet our goal of delivering horticultural information and services.
 We highly value our volunteers and could not run our many quality programs and events without them.
 Our volunteers take a great deal of pride in their many contributions to our organization.
 They strongly support our goals and are members of the community that we serve.